-Imperial College Union has nine Liberation & Community Officers who each represent students within their Liberation & Community Zones.
+Imperial College Union has eight Liberation & Community Officers who each represent students within their Liberation & Community Zones.
 Liberation & Community Officers are volunteers elected by the student body in our Leadership Elections.
 You can contact your Liberation & Community Officers below and find out more about what they do!

 The term liberation is defined as the seeking of equal status and freedom from all forms of oppression.
 Historic liberation movements such as civil rights, gay liberation fronts, women's liberation and disability rights campaigns help make our society more inclusive and diverse.
 Liberation groups today continue to challenge public misunderstanding and social injustices in today's society.